naufalhanif25/photon-download-manager/README.md

 1. Download the ZIP file or clone the repository with `git clone https://github.com/naufalhanif25/photon-download-manager.git`
 2. Extract the ZIP file and move to the directory
 3. Run `libs.bat` to install the required libraries (dev)
-4. Run `pdm.exe` or run the `python main.py` command in the terminal
+4. Run `PDM 1.0.0-alpha.exe` or run the `python main.py` command in the terminal

 <!-- Donation -->
 <h2>